Imports from non-EU countries

-Authorised countries - dogs, cats and ferrets must come from territories or third countries included in one of the lists set out in:
+Authorised countries - dogs, cats and ferrets must come from territories or third countries listed in Commission Implementing Decision (EU) 2019/294 with reference to:

 Registered establishments - dogs, cats and ferrets must come from holdings or businesses which are registered by the competent authority and are not subject to any ban on animal health grounds (including rabies), and which undertake to have these animals regularly examined, to notify possible disease and to comply with the requirements ensuring the welfare of the animals held (Directive 92/65/EEC).

 Marking - dogs, cats and ferrets must be marked by the implantation of a transponder (see technical specifications in Annex II to Regulation (EU) No 576/2013).

 Vaccination against rabies - dogs, cats and ferrets must be vaccinated against rabies by an authorised veterinarian in accordance with Annex III to Regulation (EU) No 576/2013, as follows:

 - the animal was at least 12 weeks old at the date the vaccine was administered